Is Shrimp Cocktail Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Pre packaged shrimp from reputable grocery stores with proper refrigeration
+• Shrimp from reputable grocery stores or restaurants with proper food handling

 • Limit to 2-3 servings of low mercury seafood like shrimp per week (8-12 oz total)